aferodeveloper/hardware/README.md

 ## Welcome ##

-This repro provides library files for the Afero ASR-1 module in Allegro, Eagle, and OrCad Capture file formats.
-Also contains board layouts and schematics for the Modulo and Plinto development boards.
+This repro provides library files for the Afero ASR-1 module and board layouts and schematics for the Modulo and Plinto development boards.
+ASR-1 library files are provided in Allegro, Eagle, and OrCad Capture file formats.

 ### More Information ###